-Another direction to solve the taxonomy-independent clustering is greedy heuristic methods where several algorithms has been developed trying to solve this problem as CD-HIT [12] and UCLUST [13].
+Another direction to solve the taxonomy-independent clustering is greedy heuristic methods where several algorithms has been developed trying to solve this problem, such as CD-HIT [9], UCLUST [10] and AbundantOTU [11].
 CD-HIT sorts the sequences first, and then the longest sequence becomes the representative of the first cluster.
 Each remaining sequence is compared with the representatives of existing clusters and assigned to an existing cluster or create a new cluster as the representative sequence based on the similarity.
 In each pair of sequences comparison, a short word filtering algorithm is used, which can determine if the similarity between two sequences is below a certain value without performing an actual sequence alignment.
 Therefore, by reducing the comparison times the actual computation time cost is saved as well.
 UCLUST uses a similar way of clustering compare to CD-HIT, but it can set a threshold of similarity below 80% while CD-HIT doesn't have this flexibility.
-Both of these two methods are capable of processing millions of sequences, however, the precision of their results suffer from the overestimation problem because a hardcutoff similarity threshold is set and it's hard to tune this parameter for a reasonable clustering.
-Additionally, UCLUST and CD-HIT start the clustering by randomly giving the first sequence in a FASTA file to a new cluster as the reference sequence.
+Both of these two methods are capable of processing millions of sequences, however, the precision of their results suffer from the overestimation problem because a hard-cutoff similarity threshold is set and it's hard to tune this parameter for a reasonable clustering.
+Additionally, CD-HIT and UCLUST start the clustering by randomly giving the first sequence in a FASTA file to a new cluster as the reference sequence.
+Different from CD-HIT and UCLUST, AbundantOTU uses a consensus alignment algorithm to find the consensus sequence of each cluster without clustering them first so that its result is less affected by sequencing errors.
+Although this method can generate a clustering result better than CD-HIT on abundant species, it has a higher time complexity and lacks ability to group rare species correctly.
 In our pipeline, we proposed a deterministic annealing method of pairwise clustering, which can generate clusters automatically without having a threshold of similarity set or an initial seed.
-Clusters emerge as phase transitions as temperature is lowered [20].
-This robust clustering method has been proved to be efficient over hundreds of thousands of sequences and indeed in many problem areas [21].
+Clusters emerge as phase transitions as temperature is lowered [18].
+This robust clustering method has been proved to be efficient over hundreds of thousands of sequences and indeed in many problem areas [19].
 By using SSP-Tree method, we can process millions of sequences efficiently with a clustering result better than UCLUST and CD-HIT.